ansh781/AI_for_Burnout_Prevention/README.md

-# Self-Care Scheduler AI 🤖🧘
+# Self-Care Burnout Prevention AI 🤖🧘

 A burnout prevention assistant built with LangGraph, Gemini API, and Streamlit.